giantswarm/crossplane-gs-apis/crossplane.giantswarm.io/xnetworks/docs/peeredvpc.md

 The `go` code version of the composition can be found at [../compositions/peeredvpc](../compositions/peeredvpc)

-The composition is made up of 7 segments:
+The composition is made up of multiple segments:

 - **Network discovery**.
 Find information about any VPCs requested for peering.
 - **Subnet bits** - KCL language script to calculate subnet bits from CIDR masks.